jtdaugherty/brick/docs/index.rst

-* The ``Brick.Widgets.Edit`` widget uses a visibility request to make its 1x1 cursor position visible, thus making the text editing widget fully scrollable *while being entirely scrolling-unware*.
+* The ``Brick.Widgets.Edit`` widget uses a visibility request to make its 1x1 cursor position visible, thus making the text editing widget fully scrollable *while being entirely scrolling-unaware*.
-* The ``Brick.Widgets.List`` widget uses a visibility request to make its selected item visible regardless of its size, which makes the list widget both scrolling-unware and also makes it support variable-height items for free.
+* The ``Brick.Widgets.List`` widget uses a visibility request to make its selected item visible regardless of its size, which makes the list widget both scrolling-unaware and also makes it support variable-height items for free.

 Implementing Your Own Widgets
 =============================